oop-solutions-and-demos/oop1_assignment_linear_equation/README.md

 This is an assignment for the course Object Oriented Programming with Java for students of VIVES University in Bruges.

-The goal of this assignment is to learn to work with decision making structures, loop structures and make use of mathematical operators.
+The goal of this assignment is to check if you can make use of variables, operators, decision making structures and loop structures.
+It also checks if you understand the concept of variable scope.

 **Do not forget to fill out the report !**

 ## Assignment - Linear Equation

-For this assignment you will need to create an application that can print linear equations.
+For this assignment you will need to create an application that can **print linear equations**.
 A linear equation has the following form:

 ```math
 y = ax + b